sa501428/hic-format/HiCFormatV10.md

 Only the redundant contact matrix blocks are omitted.

-#### 1.2 Recommended V10 resolution set
+#### 1.2 Required high-resolution pyramid and standard resolution set

-For a file extending from 10 bp through 2.5 Mb, the recommended standard layout is:
+For a file extending from 10 bp through 2.5 Mb, the standard layout is:

 | Resolution | Matrix storage | Source |
 |---:|---|---:|